 As I have been studying various aspects of democracy and election processes, I find that the current political system in India is totally flawed.
 In order to reform this system, I am working on the development of a new competence-based political / governance model for India.

 After extensive study and research, I have found that the current democratic system needs a complete overhaul.
 I have presented my initial findings in the form of a consultative paper that you can download.
-You are encoraged to study it and circulate it among others.
+You are encouraged to study it and circulate it among others.
+I also invite your views on the new model that I am proposing.

 - In its current deformed form, the democracy in India has taken the shape of parliamentary dictatorship.
 Now there is a need to create a system that can usher in an egalitarian society.